mobile-pablo/Altas-Notas/README.md

 ## 💻 Progress

-▰▰▰▰▰▰▱▱▱▱ 60%
+▰▰▰▰▰▰▰▱▱▱ 70%

 ## 🧭 What's next

-* SearchView connected with Albums and Songs from Firebase
 * Favorites Button on Every song
 * Settings Button on Every song (Optional)
-* Player fragment
-* Configure Player (resume song etc.)
-* Add Notifications
-* Small version of ExoPlayer added to MainActivity
 * Better design for UI
+* User Playlists

+## 🚀 v2.0
+* SearchView connected with Albums and Songs from Firebase
+* Mini controller of ExoPlayer added to MainActivity

 <br /><br/>
 ## 📷 Screenshots